Department of Electrical and Computer Engineering

 Email: chi.97 AT osu.edu

 I am an assistant professor in the Dept. of Electrical and Computer Engineering and in the Dept. of Biomedical Informatics at The Ohio State University since Fall 2012.

 I completed my Ph.D. in Electrical Engineering at Princeton University in 2012, where I was fortunate to work with Prof. Robert Calderbank.
 I received a M.A. in Electrical Engineering from Princeton University in 2009, and a B.Eng. in Electrical Engineering from Tsinghua University in 2007.
 I interned at Mitsubishi Electric Research Lab at Cambridge, MA in Summer 2011, and at Qualcomm Inc. at San Diego, CA in Summer 2010.
 I was also a visiting scholar at Stanford University, Duke University and Colorado State University.

-I received the Roberto Padovani Scholarship from Qualcomm Inc. in 2010, the Best Paper Award at the International Conference on Acoustics, Speech, and Signal Processing (ICASSP) in 2012, the IEEE SPS Young Author Best Paper Award in 2013, a Google Faculty Research Award in 2013, and the Ralph E. Powe Junior Faculty Enhancement Award from ORAU in 2014, and the AFOSR Young Investigator Program (YIP) Award in 2015.
+I received the Roberto Padovani Scholarship from Qualcomm Inc. in 2010, the Best Paper Award at the International Conference on Acoustics, Speech, and Signal Processing (ICASSP) in 2012, the IEEE SPS Young Author Best Paper Award in 2013, a Google Faculty Research Award in 2013, the Ralph E. Powe Junior Faculty Enhancement Award from ORAU in 2014, and the AFOSR Young Investigator Program (YIP) Award in 2015.

 I have an Erdös number of 3.

 I'm looking for a GRA to join my lab and work on exciting projects on exploiting low-dimensional signal representations to process high-dimensional dynamic streaming data efficiently.
 Preference would be given to candidates who have a strong background in mathematical signal processing, with excellent writing and communication skills in English.
 Please email me your CV if interested.